to view an animated version of this procedure.

 Copyright © Nucleus Medical Media, Inc.

 is a disease of the arteries.
-Cholesterol and fatty deposits build up on the walls of the arteries.
-This restricts blood flow.
+Cholesterol and fatty deposits build up on the walls of the arteries and restricts blood flow.
 When the buildup happens in the heart, it may lead to chest pain, called

 Severe blockage in the main artery or in several blood vessels that supply blood to the heart